nguyentr17/rscorecard/index.md

 # About

-**rscorecard** is meant to facilitate working with the [U.S. Department of Education College Scorecard](https://collegescorecard.ed.gov) data in R. It is a wrapper for the Scorecard API that uses piped commands a la [`dplyr`](http://github.com/hadley/dplyr) to convert idiomatic R synax into the correct url format.
+**rscorecard** is an R wrapper for the [U.S. Department of Education College Scorecard](https://collegescorecard.ed.gov) API.
+It allows users to select and filter Scorecard variables with piped commands a la [`dplyr`](http://github.com/hadley/dplyr).
 # Installation

 ## CRAN